benjbuch/octo_waffle/part_02-data_structures.md

 This introduction might become rather technical, but don’t get upset.
 It is less important to remember everything since we will recapitulate the contents on a needs basis during the workshop.

-In this introduction you will learn

-  - that there are different data types,
-  - that object classes are built from these ‘atomic’ data types,
-  - the basic unit in R is a vector (of one single data type), and
-  - vectorization of tasks is preferred over writing loops.

 ## Data Types in R